 Once again, the different sections of the NHS Pension Scheme bring different requirements:

 - Members must exercise 24-hour retirement if they want to return to work regardless of which scheme they are part of.

-- Under the 1995 section if you return to work you cannot then rejoin the 2015 Scheme
+- Under the 1995 section if you return to work you cannot then contribute to the 2015 Scheme

-- Under the 2008 Section, medical professionals can rejoin the 2015 Scheme if they return to work.
+- Under the 2008 Section, medical professionals can contribute to the 2015 Scheme if they return to work.

 The greatest potential downside with 24-Hour Retirement is that you must resign from your job or partnership, and so you risk not being able to secure another NHS contract, in particular a substantive one.
 The risk is generally less for GPs as they simply need to agree a return to work plan with their partners.
 Single handed GPs, however, need to exercise greater caution.

 Other flexible retirement options are available dependent on which section or scheme you are a member of.
 These include: